 - In a separate large bowl, whip the heavy cream with the electric mixer on medium-high speed until stiff peaks form.

 - To serve, let the ice cream sit for about 5 minutes at room temperature to make it easier to scoop out.
-Scoop into bowls and serve with the extra whipped cream and Halloween sprinkles and decorations.
+Scoop into bowls and serve with the extra whipped cream, candy corn and Halloween sprinkles.
+You can also decorate the area with Halloween decorations.

 Equipment